-Indiana Children’s Special Health Care Services provides supplemental medical coverage to help families of children who have serious, chronic medical conditions, age birth to 21 years of age, who meet the program’s financial and medical criteria, and pays for treatment related to their child’s condition.
-This program is aimed at keeping families together and to help those children with special healthcare needs thrive.
+Indiana Children’s Special Health Care Services provides supplemental medical coverage to help families of children who have serious, chronic medical conditions, age birth to 21 years of age, who meet the program’s financial and medical criteria and pay for treatment related to their child’s condition.
+This program is aimed at keeping families together and helping those children with special healthcare needs thrive.

-The Indiana Water Fluoridation Program is located within the Division of Environmental Public Health at the Indiana State Department of Health.
+The Indiana Water Fluoridation Program is located within the Division of Environmental Public Health at the Indiana Department of Health.
 This Division is located in the Public Health Protection and Laboratory Services Commission, while the Oral Health Program is located in the Health and Human Services Commission.
 However, the Oral Health Program does provide consultation regarding water fluoridation upon request and strongly supports fluoridation of community water systems in Indiana to help prevent dental decay.
-More information about community water fluoridation and the Indiana Water Fluoridation Program may be found at, http://www.in.gov/isdh/23287.htm.